xlhrld/retro-dict/README.md

-You can find the upstream version of the DTA base format (schema and documentation in ODD) at https://github.com/deutschestextarchiv/dtabf. `retro-dict` keeps an unmodified set schemas (Relax NG and Schematron, under `share/validation`) for convenience and easier off-line use of the collection's data.
+You can find the upstream version of the DTA base format (schema and documentation in ODD) at https://github.com/deutschestextarchiv/dtabf. `retro-dict` keeps an unmodified set of schemas
+(Relax NG and Schematron, under `share/validation`) for convenience and easier off-line use of the collection's data.